 Back in 2012, PostNL opted for an ‘all cloud’ strategy.
-The mail and parcel processor switched suppliers and re-established relationships with a number of existing IT service providers, which is more like a partnership, says CIO Marcel Krom, who has been responsible for technology and information at PostNL since 2010.
-“There is quite a lot of complexity behind the cost models of the public cloud.”
-An objective party that offers rational insights so that we can better organize our environment and save money is then a welcome partner.
+The mail and parcel processor switched suppliers and re-established relationships with a number of existing IT service providers.
+This approach is more like a partnership, according to CIO Marcel Krom, who has been responsible for technology and information at PostNL since 2010.
+“There is quite a lot of complexity behind the cost models of the public cloud.
+An objective party that offers rational insights so that we can better organize our environment and save money is a welcome partner.

-PostNL has been using two major public clouds since 2014: Azure and AWS.
+Since 2014, PostNL uses two major public clouds: Azure and AWS.
 “You can see that those clouds have undergone enormous development in those years – and so have we.
-And that the environments that we initially placed there, between 2014 and 2016, were implemented on a particular version of that cloud.
+The environments that we initially placed there, between 2014 and 2016, were implemented on a particular version of that cloud.
 That means that you are already in a somewhat older environment, and that not all our applications can be used in the future.”

 “We needed an objectification of our own metrics.”Marcel Krom, CIO PostNL

 For this reason, Krom and his teams now mainly work with continuous integration/continuous deployment (CICD) according to the DevOps model.
 This means means that new cloud technology becomes available much faster.
 However, growth in the number of applications in the cloud is such that they wanted to challenge themselves.
 They wanted to see if the services purchased in the cloud could be better and cheaper.
 The challenge that PostNL faces is that the number of people working with applications in the cloud is also increasing.